 Which side goes first

 At the beginning of the tribunal hearing, the panel members will introduce themselves.
-The Chairperson will decide which side goes first.
+The judge will decide which side goes first.
 In an unfair dismissal claim the employer usually goes first.
 In a discrimination claim the employee usually goes first.
 Sometimes each side will be invited to make an opening statement to the tribunal about their case, although this doesn't happen very often.

 If you start first, you will usually start by reading out your witness statement.
 After you have finished reading your statement, the employer or their representative can ask you questions about what you have said.
 This is called cross-examination.
 You should make sure you understand the questions and answer them honestly.
-The Chairperson may also ask questions at any time and will often take over the running of the hearing.
+The tribunal judge may also ask questions at any time and will often take over the running of the hearing.
 Sometimes being cross-examined can be difficult because your employer is trying to prove that your case is wrong.
 You should try to keep calm, take your time and answer honestly, and ask if you don't understand something.